-If you choose not to enroll in TRS-ActiveCare for either yourself and/or your eligible dependents, you will need to waive (decline) coverage online and by completing a Declination Form in the benefitsCONNECT system.
+If you choose not to enroll in TRS-ActiveCare for either yourself and/or your eligible dependents, you will need to waive (decline) the coverage logging in to the First Financial OnLine system and waiving the benefit.
 Please keep in mind that if you decline coverage, you will not be able to elect coverage during the year unless you have a special enrollment event, such as a marriage, divorce, birth or adoption of a child, or loss of other coverage.

-• If a form is on file indicating that the employee declined TRS-ActiveCare because of other group coverage and the employee experiences a Special Enrollment Event due to loss of that other coverage, TRS-ActiveCare will allow enrollment effective on the first of the month following the date other coverage was lost.

-• If a form is not on file indicating that the employee declined TRS-ActiveCare because of the other group coverage and the employee requests a Special Enrollment Event due to loss of that other coverage, TRS-ActiveCare Aetna will wait to enroll them, pending receipt of a COCC from the previous group health plan.
-The COCC must be provided within 45 days of the request.
+- If a form is on file indicating that the employee declined TRS-ActiveCare because of other group coverage and the employee experiences a Special Enrollment Event due to loss of that other coverage, TRS-ActiveCare will allow enrollment effective on the first of the month following the date other coverage was lost. - If a form is not on file indicating that the employee declined TRS-ActiveCare because of the other group coverage and the employee requests a Special Enrollment Event due to loss of that other coverage, TRS-ActiveCare Aetna will wait to enroll them, pending receipt of a COCC from the previous group health plan.
+The COCC must be provided within 30 of loss of coverage.
 When approved, the employee's coverage will still be effective on the first of the month following the date the other coverage was lost, but the employee will have to pay the retroactive month's premium and file for reimbursement of any medical or drug expenses they incurred while waiting for a COCC.

-Part-Time Employees: Part-time, substitute or temporary employees expected to work at least ten (10) hours a week are eligible to participate in a TRS-ActiveCare Health Plan.
+SUBSTITUTE, PART-TIME AND TEMPORARY EMPLOYEES: Substitute, Part-Time and Temporary employees expected to work at least ten (10) hours a week are eligible to participate in a TRS-ActiveCare Health Plan.
 Part-time employees working a minimum of 15 hours per week are eligible for all of the optional benefit plans offered.
 The district pays a portion of the cost for the participant's coverage for full-time and part-time employees who average a minimum of 15 hours per week; the employee pays the balance of the employee coverage plus any additional dependent coverage through payroll deduction.
-A part-time employee working a minimum of 10, but less than 15 regularly scheduled hours per week is responsible for the total premium.
+A substitute, parttime or temporary employee working a minimum of 10, but less than 15 regularly scheduled hours per week is responsible for the total premium.
 Part-time employees working a scheduled 15 hours or more per week are also eligible to participate in the Health Savings Account (HSA), dental, vision, accident, medical bridge, supplemental life, disability and cancer insurance plans.
 All benefit premiums must be collectible from an employee's usual paychecks.
 If an employee's net pay is not sufficient to pay the cost of the benefit plans that have been selected, the benefits will be reduced or canceled.
 The net pay MUST be sufficient to cover all premiums through payroll deductions.